Multiplicative partial isometries, manageability, and C*-algebraic quantum groupoids: The base algebras

-We have shown in this paper that from a manageable multiplicative partial isometry, under some additional conditions such as the {\em manageability\/}, we can essentially construct a $C^*$-algebraic quantum groupoid of separable type.
+Nonetheless, due to our having started out with a multiplicative partial isometry operator $W$ satisfying the fullness and the manageability conditions, we could construct all the essential structure maps such as $E$, $S$, $\kappa$, $\kappa'$, which were shown to behave the same way as the corresponding maps $E$, $S$, $\gamma_B$, $\gamma_C$ for a $C^*$-algebraic quantum groupoid of separable type \cite{BJKVD_qgroupoid1} , \cite{BJKVD_qgroupoid2}.
+This observation means that even though the ways these structure maps have been obtained were different, we can expect that the results obtained in \cite{BJKVD_qgroupoid2} regarding the antipode map $S$ and the maps $\gamma_B$, $\gamma_C$ will carry over to our maps $S$, $\kappa$, $\kappa'$.
+(Please refer to that paper for more details and other results.)

 Going the other way, if we begin with such a quantum groupoid (see Definition~1.2 in \cite{BJKVD_qgroupoid2}), we can construct from the defining axioms a multiplicative partial isometry $W$, as well as the antipode map and its polar decomposition.
-We expect that we can always find a positive operator $P$ implementing the scaling group, while $P^{-\frac12}$ behaves quite like a $Q$ operator arising in the manageability axioms (Definition~\ref{manageable}).
-An analogous result is known in the quantum group case \cite{KuVa}, and this aspect will be discussed more carefully in our future paper \cite{BJKVD_qgroupoid3}.
+It turns out that we can always find a positive operator $P$ implementing the scaling group, where $P^{-\frac12}$ behaves quite like a $Q$ operator as in Definition~\ref{manageable}, thereby showing that $W$ is in fact manageable.
+An analogous result is known in the quantum group case \cite{KuVa}.

-Since any multiplicative partial isometry constructed from the axioms for quantum groupoids of separable type would turn out to be manageable, the results from the current paper will allow us to find a convenient way to construct a dual quantum groupoid of the same type.
+Since any multiplicative partial isometry constructed from the axioms for quantum groupoids of separable type would turn out to be manageable, the results from the current paper will allow us to find a convenient alternative way to construct a dual quantum groupoid of the same type.
+This aspect will be discussed more carefully in our future paper.